bluecadet/cadet/README.md

 - run `cadet ci-update --incTestConfig` to add the latest ci files and changes and base test files
 - commit changes
 - TODO: Setup RaspberryPi with stuff.....
+  - Once connected to the Bluecadet Network, office or VPN.
+  - SSH into the raspi, `ssh pi@[IP ADDRESS]`
+    - Ask Pete for the IP Address.
+  - Don't think to hard about the password.
+  - run `crontab -l` to get familiar with what we will be doing.
+We typically want to run daily tasks on each environment.
+Feel free to run as many different commands, but please keep blocks together in each project.
+  - cd to /usr/local/bin where we store all the scripts, `cd /usr/local/bin`
+  - copy "proj-template" folder, `sudo cp -r proj-template/ [PROJECT NAME]`
+  - edit files inside your new project directory.
+All Actions are commented out.
+Add what you need.
+    - `cd [PROJECT NAME]`
+    - `sudo nano dev-daily` and repeat for all files...
+  - Add new commands to the crontab
+    - `crontab -e`
+    - create a new block of code and list your project with a comment.
+    - Try to spread out your tasks so not everything runs at once.
+    - Make sure to use a unique log file for your project.
+    - should look something like:

+    ```
+    # [PROJECT_NAME]
+    # contact: [your name] [your email]
+    10 1 * * * /usr/local/bin/[PROJECT_NAME]/dev-daily >> /home/pi/Documents/cron-[PROJECT_NAME].log 2>&1
+    5 1 * * * /usr/local/bin/[PROJECT_NAME]/test-daily >> /home/pi/Documents/cron-[PROJECT_NAME].log 2>&1
+    0 1 * * * /usr/local/bin/[PROJECT_NAME]/live-daily >> /home/pi/Documents/cron-[PROJECT_NAME].log 2>&1
+    45 1 * * * /usr/local/bin/[PROJECT_NAME]/copy-down-daily >> /home/pi/Documents/cron-[PROJECT_NAME].log 2>&1
+    ```

+    - in order to test your commands run `/usr/local/bin/[PROJECT_NAME]/dev-daily` and check the output
+    - if you saved the crontab correctly, you should see `crontab: installing new crontab`.

 ## Installing a new Project locally